What Is a School Leaver?

 SLES funding:

-is not the same as Disability Employment Services (DES)
+- is not the same as Inclusive Employment Australia (IEA)

 SLES is about preparation and transition.
 Once a participant moves into work, other supports may be more appropriate.